Doing the Martin Shuffle (with your iPod)

 The Value Iteration Algorithm

-The value of a state V[s] is defined as the expected cost it will take to reach the target state from s.
-Once we compute V[s] for each s we can easily implement the basic idea above.
-The complication is that in general V[s] is defined in terms of other V[s'], but V[s'] is defined in terms of V[s].
-Where do we start?
-Fortunately, MDPs can be solved by an algorithm called value iteration that starts with an initial guess for all V[s] and then updates the guesses repeatedly, until there are no more changes (or until all changes are smaller than epsilon).
+We can't directly solve this equation because V appears on both left and right hand sides: the value of a state is defined in terms of the values of other states.
+So how do we break the loop?
+It turns out the equation can be solved by an algorithm called value iteration that starts with an initial guess for all V[s] and then updates the guesses repeatedly, until there are no more changes (or until all changes are smaller than epsilon).
 This iterative algorithm is guaranteed to converge.

-To compute the initial guess for each state in the iPod problem let's just assume you always use Sequential; therefore the initial value of each state s is the absolute value of s - t, where t is the target state.
+To initialize the estimates of V for each state let's just assume you always use the Sequential strategy and thus each V[s] is the absolute value of s - t.

 A.A.
 Markov